Division of Obstetrics & Gynecology Hospitalists

 The Division of Obstetrics and Gynecology Hospitalists at NYU Long Island School of Medicine was first established in 2011 as part of Winthrop Hospital, now NYU Langone Hospital—Long Island.

-The division is led by Joseph Cioffi, MD, who is one of the most experienced and seasoned obstetrics and gynecology hospitalists in the United States.
+The division is led by Karyn Wat, MD, who is one of the most experienced and seasoned obstetrics and gynecology hospitalists in the United States.
 The benefits of our service are enormous with respect to patient safety.
 Our division faculty members act as hospital safety officers at NYU Langone Hospital—Long Island 24 hours a day, 7 days a week.
 In addition, they provide education and teaching to our obstetrics and gynecology residents, fellows, and medical students.

 Obstetrics and Gynecology Hospitalist Education